voltek62/graphologue/README.md

 npm install
 ```

-2. Create an `.env` file at the project ROOT, where you need to put the OpenAI API key.
+2. Create an `.env` file at the project ROOT (where the `.env.example` file is) to put the OpenAI API key.
 The file should look like:

 ```
 REACT_APP_OPENAI_API_KEY=sk-...